dcunited001/dcunited001.github.io/_posts/2016-04-28-lambda-fu-powerup-lenses-prisms-and-optics-with-swift.md

 node tree down three levels at least.
 That is, it'd actually be simpler just to instantiate the classes by hand than to ever use the XML at all, if you wanted custom behavior by composing subtrees of XML nodes together.
-I eventually found
+I eventually found.

 #### The SpectraInjected Tuple